google/ads-bi-suite/README.md

  limitations under the License.
  -->

-# Apps Google Ads reporting Automation
+# Apps Google Ads reporting Automation a.k.a.
+“LEGO”

-## 1. Disclaimer
+## 1. Disclaimer and Intro

 Copyright 2023 Google LLC.
 This is not an official Google product.
 This solution, including any related